Floyd Mayweather Jr.: Mayweather vs. Cotto

-Mandatory title defense at welterweight
+Return to welterweight

 Mayweather vs. Guerrero

 Mayweather returned to the ring on May 4, 2013, at the MGM Grand Garden Arena to face the WBC interim welterweight champion, Ring No. 3 ranked welterweight, and the WBC's mandatory challenger Robert Guerrero.
 This was Mayweather's first fight since being released from jail, and was the first time Mayweather has fought on Showtime PPV after a long relationship with HBO.
 Mayweather was guaranteed $32 million for the fight.

 The fight took place in front of 15,880 at the MGM Grand Garden Arena.
 Prior to the fight, Guerrero had not lost in 8 years.
 The first couple rounds were fairly even, with Mayweather attempting to counter and time Guerrero, while Guerrero was attempting to drive Mayweather to the ropes and make it a rough fight.
 After the first couple rounds, Mayweather was in complete control, almost hitting Guerrero at will with right hand leads, counters, hooks, and effectively timing Guerrero the rest of the fight.
 Mayweather won the fight on all three scorecards 117–111.
 Mayweather outlanded Guerrero 195 punches to 113, which included a rare 60% connect on his power shots.

 Although no official tallies are reported, according to Showtime Sports executive Stephen Espinoza, the fight had exceeded 1 million purchases in PPV.